-Disclaimer: These reports cannot and do not contain health advice.
+Disclaimer: Our outputs cannot and do not contain health advice.
 The information provided by the COVINFORM project is for general information and education purposes only, and is not a substitute for professional health advice.

 Accordingly, before taking any action based upon such information, we encourage you to consult with the appropriate medical and healthcare professionals.

 Barua, Z., Barua, S., Aktar, S., Kabir, N., & Li, M. (2020).
 Effects of misinformation on COVID-19 individual responses and recommendations for resilience of disastrous consequences of misinformation.
 Progress in Disaster Science, 8, 100119.

 Egelhofer, J.L., L. Aaldering, J.-M., Eberl, S., Galyga, & Lecheler, S. (2020).
 From Novelty to Normalization?
 How Journalists Use the Term ‘Fake News’ in Their Reporting.
 Journalism Studies 21: 1323–1343. https://doi.org/10.1080/1461670x.2020.1745667.

 Freeman, D., Waite, F., Rosebrock, L., Petit, A., Causier, C., East, A., … & Lambe, S. (2020).
 Coronavirus conspiracy beliefs, mistrust, and compliance with government guidelines in England.
 Psychological Medicine, 1-13. https://doi.org/10.1017/S0033291720001890